Clarke Stadium

 Clarke Stadium is a multipurpose stadium located in Edmonton, Alberta, Canada.
 The stadium was originally built for Canadian football.
-Over the years different sports have participated at the site.
+Over the years different sports have been played at the site.

 History

 The stadium was originally built in 1938, and named for Joseph Clarke, the mayor of Edmonton.
 It was built on land deeded to the city for the purpose of constructing public sports fields by the federal government (Prime Minister Mackenzie King was a personal friend of Clarke).
 The original Clarke Stadium accommodated approximately 20,000 fans in the spartan conditions consistent with its era.
 The seating area consisted of two grandstands on opposing sidelines.
 Some end-zone stands were added years later.
 The stadium hosted the Edmonton Eskimos (now Elks) of the Western Interprovincial Football Union/Canadian Football League from 1949 to 1978.
 In the 1960s and 1970s, the stadium sold Knothole Gang tickets for 25 cents per game.

-In 1979, the Eskimos moved to Commonwealth Stadium, which had been built adjacent to Clarke Stadium in preparation for the 1978 Commonwealth Games.
+In 1978, the Eskimos moved to Commonwealth Stadium, which had been built adjacent to Clarke Stadium in preparation for the 1978 Commonwealth Games.
 Clarke Stadium was used for local and minor league sporting events after the departure of the football team.

+The Edmonton Elks scheduled a preseason game a Clarke Stadium versus the Calgary Stampeders on May 29, 2026, to due to a 2026 FIFA World Cup exhibition game held at Commonwealth Stadium.
+This was the first time since 1978 that the stadium hosted a professional football game.